 The last time Weston residents invested in a major safety and beautification project for the Town Center was 1912 when Arthur Shurtleff, an important landscape architect, was hired to design the beautiful and historically significant Town Green.
 Catalyzed by the emerging “menace of the motorcar” and stormwater issues in the low-lying area behind the old town hall, Mr. Shurtleff’s elegant solution was as much a place-making project as a technical response.
-(Read more about the Shurtleff plan on Utile’s blog).
 It’s been 104 years since that landmark achievement.
+The Historical Commission has a write-up on the history of this area.

 Arthur Shurtleff’s original plan from 1912 created the Town Common that we know today.
 The trees were strategically positioned in order to direct important views through the Town Common, and from the Common to the Town Center.